-TELEPATHY (PAGE 11)
+The benefits of Erasmus programmes (PAGE 11)

 Read your text and tell us what it is about.
-Then, on the basis of the same text, explain to us how scientists achieved a mental conversation and what the implications for humankind are.
+Then, on the basis of the same text, tell us what the European Commission's survey showed about the impact of the Erasmus programme on the personal and professional lives of Erasmus students.

-MOUNTAIN CLIMBERS (PAGE 12)
+The source of aggressive behaviour (PAGE 12)